igajsin/env-maker/README.md

 env-maker
 =========

-script for making environment before test
+Script for making environment before test.
+There are two thing it does:
+a) first --- revert snapshot to predefined state.
+b) second --- make custom networks.